mscdw/Duke-Backend/System Diagram.md

 - **Consumption:** The Hub’s UI provides a unified interface for Threat Analysts to access raw events, curated identities, and final Anomaly Reports from the database.

 ---

-### Duke IT Integration Summary

-A technical review between CDW and Duke IT confirmed the proposed architecture aligns with Duke’s environment and standards.
-The following key points and pending decisions emerged from these discussions:

-- **⚠️ Action Required: Database Selection**
-  CDW recommends AWS DocumentDB as the production database.
-If DocumentDB is not feasible, a MongoDB container can be deployed within Duke’s EKS cluster.

-- **Code & CI/CD:** GitHub will be used for source code management and GitHub Actions for CI/CD pipelines.

-- **Container Orchestration:** The platform is planned to run on **AWS EKS**, consistent with Duke’s container standards.

-- **Resource Requirements:**
-  - Deployment includes:
-    - 2 Collectors
-    - 1 Hub
-    - 1 Threat Intel Engine
-  - Each container requires 4 vCPU (`4000m`) and 16 GiB memory (`16384Mi`).

-- **Authentication:** Azure Entra will be used for authentication.

-- **Secrets Management:** Integration will follow Duke’s existing tools; both AWS Secrets Manager and HashiCorp Vault are in use.
-Specific implementation details will be finalized later.

-- **Logging:** Splunk will be used for log aggregation, collecting logs written to container stdout.

-- **API Behavior:** For multi-server Avigilon sites, API requests will be sent to all servers within the site.

----

-### Technical Integration & Deployment Blueprint

-This section outlines the anticipated deployment and integration approach based on current understanding.
-The platform’s source code (Collector, Hub, Threat Intel Engine) will be deployed and run **entirely within Duke’s AWS account**, ensuring full control over infrastructure, data, and security.
-CDW’s role is to support Duke’s teams throughout integration.

-> **Note:** This document is for informational purposes only and does not constitute a formal agreement or commitment.
-All architectural details, resource sizing, and integrations remain subject to change pending final decisions and ongoing collaboration.

----

-#### 1. Network & Connectivity

-- Collector communicates with on-prem Avigilon servers over **HTTPS (port 443)** using existing approved network infrastructure (e.g., VPN, Direct Connect).
-- Polls only for image snapshots (~150KB each) and metadata, minimizing bandwidth usage.
-- Designed for batch processing; latency sensitivity is low.
-- Firewall rules and AWS Security Groups / Network ACLs will be defined collaboratively.

----

-#### 2. Cloud Infrastructure & Scalability

-- Deployment target: **AWS EKS** in line with Duke’s container orchestration standards.
-- Deployment includes 2 Collectors, 1 Hub, 1 Threat Intel Engine, and optionally a MongoDB container if DocumentDB is not used.
-- Each container is sized at 4 vCPU and 16 GiB memory.
-- Scaling model supports one Collector per site; initial Proof of Value scoped for two sites.
-- Source code and CI/CD managed via GitHub and GitHub Actions.

----

-#### 3. Security & Compliance

-- Data encrypted in transit (TLS) and at rest using native AWS services.
-- Duke to implement granular IAM policies adhering to least privilege.
-- Authentication via Azure Entra; secrets managed through AWS Secrets Manager or HashiCorp Vault.
-- Infrastructure and data remain under Duke’s control and governance.

----

-#### 4. Database & Data Management

-- MongoDB-compatible AWS DocumentDB will be used.
-- Duke IT owns backup and recovery of S3 (images) and DocumentDB/MongoDB (metadata and reports).
-- Rekognition Face Collection is ephemeral; images can be re-indexed from S3 as needed.

----

-#### 5. Operations & Maintenance

-- Duke IT Operations team will manage deployment, patching, and monitoring.
-- Application logs will integrate with Duke’s Splunk.
-- API requests to multi-server Avigilon sites will target all available servers.

----

 ### System Diagram